PREAH VIHEAR TOUR ITINERARY

 PHOTO GARLLERY OF PREAH VIHEAR

-DAY-3: THBENG MEANCHEY WATERFALL – BACK TO PHNOM PENH.
+DAY-3: THBENG MEANCHEY WATERFALL/PREAH KHAN KOMPONG SVAY – BACK TO PHNOM PENH.

 In the morning around 7:00am, we will pick up you at the lobby in the PREAH VIHEAR CITY, then we are going to drive to the THBENG MEANCHEY WATERFALL, it will take around 1 hour in 33km on the street N:62, then turn right to the foot of the mountain, then we start the mountain tour by climbing up to the Phnom Tbeng Meanchey waterfall is 600m up.
 Tackling its stairs pass the Dombouk Khmao padoda after that around a kilometer, this place we will take around 3 to 4hours to enjoy the beautiful sight-seeing of nature and photos at the waterfall, after that we drive directly to Phnom Penh End.

-* NOTED: IF YOU DON’T WANT TO VISIT THIS WATERFALL WE WILL DRIVE BACK DIRECTLY FROM PREAH VIHEAR CITY TO PHNOM PENH.
+* NOTED: IF YOU DON’T WANT TO VISIT THIS WATERFALL, YOU CAN ADD PREAH KHAN KOMPONG SVAY INSTEAD OR GO DIRECTLY BACK TO PHNOM PENH.

 PREAH VIHEAR ATTRACTIONS